noizhardware/audioand/README.md

 # audioand

-audio implementation of the logic operator AND
+This is an implementation of the logic operator AND in the audio domain